 The Holmes HEPA Type Desktop is convenient and incredibly affordable, but with its poor performance attributes you're better off spending a bit more for something that works a bit better.

 The Holmes HEPA Type Desktop was one of the worst overall scorers in our testing, as you can see in the table above.
-We calculate our overall scores based on four individual testing metrics.
+Our overall scores are based on four weighted, individual testing metrics.
 Below we detail how the Holmes performed in each of those metrics.

 Air Cleaning Performance